< Go to Ice Axes

 Cons: Mediocre ice penetration.

-The REI Yeti is produced by the Seattle Manufacturing Company (SMC) and is nearly identical to the SMC Capra.
-It is a good all-around ice axe for general mountaineering and for easy to moderate snow climbing.
-It is one of the most comfortable ice axes to carry and is one OF the smoother axes for self-arresting.
+The Yeti is a good all-around ice axe for general mountaineering and for easy to moderate snow climbing.
+It is one of the most comfortable ice axes to carry and is one of the smoother axes for self-arresting.
 The large, wide head is presumably for comfort while carrying but is also useful when "spinning" it from self-belay to self-arrest.

 This is a good beginner to intermediate ice axe for someone on a budget.
 It is great for general mountaineering where you will probably not be faced with medium or long sections of firmer snow above 50 degrees.
 It is one of the best self arresting ice axes with its wide, rounded head and well-designed pick.
 It performs average at digging anchors with its adze.
 It has a nice price, is great to carry, self arrests wonderfully and is relatively light, making it a good option for almost any mountaineer.